Where To Seek Mental Health Help And Treatment

 Symptoms can vary from mild to extreme—the seriousness often determined by the degree to which they affect your ability to function day-to-day.
 Mental illness can be chronic (long lasting) or episodic (occasional), and anyone can experience it regardless of age, race, gender, or physical health.

-Where should I go for help and treatment?
+Where can I get help and treatment?

 Where is mental health treatment provided?